Welcome fellow curious kitties! Skye Blake here, with lots to share about something new… hemp cat litter! (No, you can’t smoke it!)

 - The Legalization of Hemp

 - List of Sources

 What is Hemp?

-Hemp (a.k.a., industrial hemp) is a type of Cannabis sativa L that’s used for many things.
+Hemp (a.k.a., industrial hemp) is a type of Cannabis sativa L that’s useful for many things.

-Paper, clothing, CBD oil, biodegradable plastics, paint, rope, biofuel, food, animal feed, litter, and building materials are just a few.
+Paper, clothing, CBD oil, biodegradable plastics, paint, rope, biofuel, food, animal feed, hemp cat litter, and building materials are just a few.